Mid Coast Outfitters POC

 Summary

 Guide Capt Stephen Boriskie of Mid Coast Outfitters POC on Saturday November offers productive inshore fishing around Port O'Connor's brackish waters.
-This extended half day fishing charter targets black drum, redfish, and speckled trout using drift fishing and live bait techniques.
-The six-hour trip runs from 7am to 1pm, accommodating up to four anglers with optional spots for additional guests.
-All gear is provided including rods, reels, and tackle, with live bait available at market price.
-Port O'Connor's inshore waters stay productive year-round thanks to varied structure and depths that support multiple species.
-Whether you're a beginner or experienced angler, these guided trips deliver consistent results in some of Texas's most reliable fishing grounds.
+This extended half day guided fishing trip targets black drum, redfish, and speckled trout using drift fishing and live bait techniques.
+The six-hour charter runs from 7am to 1pm, accommodating up to four anglers with optional spots for additional guests.
+All rods, reels, and tackle are provided, making this trip suitable for beginners and experienced anglers alike.
+Port O'Connor's diverse inshore structure creates ideal conditions for multi-species fishing year-round.
+The captain's local knowledge of productive waters and proven techniques consistently delivers solid mixed bags.
+Whether you're after the powerful fight of a black drum or the exciting strikes of redfish and speckled trout, these waters provide excellent opportunities for memorable fishing experiences.

 Fishing Charter with Capt Stephen Boriskie – Rates & Booking

-Guide Capt Stephen Boriskie of Mid Coast Outfitters POC on Saturday November runs extended half day charters targeting black drum, redfish, and speckled trout in Port O'Connor's productive inshore waters.
-The six-hour trip accommodates 1-4 anglers from 7am to 1pm, with optional spots for a 5th or 6th guest at $125 each.
-All fishing gear is included—rods, reels, and tackle—with live bait available at market price when conditions allow.
-This licensed guide brings local knowledge of Port O'Connor's structure and seasonal patterns, making it ideal for families, beginners, and experienced anglers looking for consistent action.
+Guide Capt Stephen Boriskie of Mid Coast Outfitters POC on Saturday November runs this extended half day inshore fishing charter from 7am to 1pm.
+The trip accommodates 1-4 anglers with optional spots for a 5th or 6th guest at $125 each.
+All boat, rods, reels, and tackle are provided by the captain, with live bait available at market price when conditions allow.
+This licensed guide brings extensive local experience to Port O'Connor's productive inshore waters, making it perfect for beginners, families, and seasoned anglers looking for a longer session on the water.

 Highlights of Port O'Connor Inshore Fishing Charter for Speckled Trout, Redfish and Black Drum